willow-ahrens/Finch.jl/docs/src/fibers.md

 ## Types and Storage of Level

-All levels have a `postype`, typically denoted as `Tp` in the constructors, used for internal Separation types but accessible by the
+All levels have a `postype`, typically denoted as `Tp` in the constructors, used for internal pointer types but accessible by the
 function:

 ```@docs